kevinguebert/alexa-strava/README.md

     I guess I should have prefaced everything with I am an Imperial units user, so I will be setting all of this up for that. 🙃

 5. To convert the `activity_date` to a human readable format, we are actually going to use some helper code here to help us out.
 I am not trying to come up with the hot new solution to outputting dates or try and do it here in this tutorial - many resources already exist out there that do that.
 One such is by Steven Levithan from StackOverflow.
-Check out the code here INSERT CODE HERE and add it to the bottom of your file.
+[Check out the code here](https://gist.github.com/eralston/968809) and add it to the bottom of your file.
 Or, alternatively, create a new file, add it to that, and import it into `app.js` both work!

 6. The date formatter takes in a new Date object and you pass in how you would like it outputted. i.e. If you would Thursday March 30th, 2017 you would pass in `dddd, mmmm, dS, yyyy`